gergelyth/solid-hotel/docs/userdoc/README.md

 The user receives a notification that the couterparty applied some value changes in their profile on side of the counterparty.
 Clicking on the notification brings up a panel in the bottom right corner detailing what these changes entail and asking for the user's confirmation whether they want to propagate these changes to their copy of the profile.

-> screen of incoming approval dialog

 The changes can be approved on a per item basis.

 #### <ins>Outgoing request</ins>

 While there is at least one `ACTIVE` reservation in effect for the user, we have a functionality put in place to monitor the guest's profile in case any changes are performed on it.
 Note that these changes do not have to be necessarily made through our application.

-> screen of outgoing approval dialog for GPA

 When such an event occurs, the applications prepare an approval dialog in the bottom right corner.
 Here we differentiate slightly different behaviour for the GPA and the PMS:
 1. **GPA** - The guest is presented with a series of approval dialogs for each hotel currently in `ACTIVE` relation with the user.
 The user may choose which field changes to propagate to which hotels.
 They can do so by selecting the appropriate choice in the dialog and clicking the `Send` button.